A Grid consists of rows and columns of data that is displayed in a tabular format.

 however the styling can be overridden for an individual cell using the cell’s

-and ContentStyle
+CellStyle and ContentStyle properties.

-A cell’s layout is inherited from the column (GridColumn.CellLayout
+A cell’s layout is inherited from the column (GridColumn.CellLayout).

 The horizontal alignment of an individual cell can be overridden via the

-property.
+cell’s HorizontalAlignment property.
 The cell’s other layout properties (margins, padding)

 cannot be overridden.

-A cell has readonly properties for Column
+A cell has readonly properties for Column, ColumnIndex, Row, and RowIndex.

 These return information regarding the cell’s position within the grid.

-Both the ColumnIndex
+Both the ColumnIndex and RowIndex properties are zero-based.

 When a cell is rendered for display in the grid, the cell’s content is styled

-(or the content style inherited from the
+using the cell’s ContentStyle (or the content style inherited from the

 row, column or grid), and is padded with the number of characters specified

-.
+properties of the column’s CellLayout.
 If the cell has NO content

-property is null), the cell will contain NO padding
+(the cell’s Content property is null), the cell will contain NO padding

 (the padding is considered Content padding, not cell padding).